hbollon/go-edlib/README.md

 ## Introduction
 Golang open-source library which includes most (and soon all) edit-distance and string comparision algorithms with some extra! <br>
-Designed to be fully compatible with Unicode and ASCII characters!<br>
+Designed to be fully compatible with Unicode characters!<br>
 This library is 100% test covered 😁

 ## Features